 Agape is unconditional love.
 Love is not dependent on our performance or worthiness but solely on the character of the one extending that love.

 This understanding of Agape takes on added significance when examining the most famous and oft-quoted passage concerning love found in 1st Corinthians, chapter 13.

 What is love: Rewriting The Love Chapter

 In 1st Corinthians 13, the Greek word Agape is the author’s only word in this passage.
-The passage is much clearer with unconditional love inserted where the single word love appears in our translations.
+The passage is more precise with unconditional love inserted where the single word love appears in our translations.

 I rewrote and personalized the passage for myself in the hopes that it might also bring additional clarity for you.

 “If I’m an accomplished storyteller and can speak persuasively, but I don’t have unconditional love, I am like a babbling two-year-old or a car alarm in the middle of the night.

-If I can accurately predict the stock market’s movement, and if everyone recognizes that, not only am I the smartest man in the room, but I am a bold man of action; but I don’t have unconditional love; I am insignificant.
+If I can accurately predict the stock market’s movement, and if everyone recognizes that, not only am I the most intelligent man in the room, but I am a bold man of action, but I don’t have unconditional love; I am insignificant.

 If I give to those in need and sacrifice my mental and physical health to provide for my family, but I don’t have unconditional love, I have taken a net loss.

-Unconditional love is taking the time to let others act and giving gentle feedback.
+Unconditional love is taking the time to let others act and give gentle feedback.
 For example, unconditional love doesn’t want a new car because my neighbor has one or brag if I’m with the new car.

 Unconditional love isn’t so arrogant that it acts with contempt toward others.

 Unconditional love is willing to let others make meaningful choices.
 For example, it will cheerfully attend a sporting event or shopping excursion that wasn’t on my bucket list.

 Unconditional love does not delight in lousy behavior but rejoices with the truth.